JaviCervera/wiz3d/doc/documentation.md

 `void pixmap_setcolor(struct pixmap_t* pixmap, int x, int y, int color)`

 Sets the color of the pixels at the coordinates x, y in the given pixmap.

+## screen

+This module gives control of the screen, accessing its refresh rate, and drawing 2D elements to it.

+`void screen_set(int width, int height, bool_t fullscreen, bool_t resizable)`

+Sets the resolution of the screen.

+`void screen_refresh()`

+Refreshes the screen.
+Calling this is required once per frame.

+`void screen_settitle(const char* title)`

+Sets the title of the screen in the window's title bar.

+`void screen_setup2d()`

+Prepares the screen for 2D drawing.
+Should be called before any of the draw functions.

+`void screen_setviewport(int x, int y, int w, int h)`

+Sets the drawing viewport of the screen.
+Pixels drawn ouside this region will be ignored.

+`void screen_setresolution(int w, int h)`

+Sets the virtual resolution of the screen.
+For example, setting a value of 640, 480 here and then drawing an texture of that size will make the texture appear fullscreen, despite of the screen size.

+`void screen_setdrawcolor(int color)`

+Sets the color for all future draw function calls.

+`void screen_setdrawfont(const char* filename, float height)`

+Sets the font and height used when drawing text.
+It should be a ttf file.

+`void screen_setdrawfontdefault()`

+Sets the default font for text drawing.
+The engine must have been compiled with a default font for this to work (it is by default).

+`void screen_clear(int color)`

+Clear the drawing region of the screen with the specified color.

+`void screen_drawpoint(float x, float y)`

+Draws a point at the specified coordinates.

+`void screen_drawline(float x1, float y1, float x2, float y2)`

+Draws a line between the given points.

+`void screen_drawellipse(float x, float y, float width, float height)`

+Draws an ellipse that begins at the given coordinates and extends with the given size.

+`void screen_drawrect(float x, float y, float width, float height)`

+Draws a rectangle that begins at the given coordinates and extends with the given size.

+`void screen_drawtexture(const struct texture_t* tex, float x, float y, float width, float height)`

+Draws the texture with the given coordinates and size.
+Pass 0 as width or height to use the texture's original width or height.

+`void screen_drawtext(const char* text, float x, float y)`

+Draws a text at the given coordinates using the font set by `screen_setdrawfont` (or the default one if not font has been specified).

+`int screen_width()`

+Returns the width in pixels of client area of the screen.

+`int screen_height()`

+Returns the height in pixels of client area of the screen.

+`float screen_delta()`

+Returns the lapse of time in seconds between the last two screen refreshes.

+`int screen_fps()`

+Returns the number of frames per second at which the screen is refreshing.

+`bool_t screen_opened()`

+Returns whether the screen has been opened or not.

+`int screen_desktopwidth()`

+Returns the width in pixels of the desktop.

+`int screen_desktopheight()`

+Returns the height in pixels of the desktop.

+`float screen_textwidth(const char* text)`

+Returns the width in pixels of the given text with the current font.

+`float screen_textheight(const char* text)`

+Returns the height in pixels of the given text with the current font.

+## sound

+Micron support audio playback several sounds at once using multiple channels.
+A sound is defined by the opaque structure `sound_t`, while a channel is defined by the opaque structure `channel_t`.

+`bool_t sound_playmusic(const char* filename, bool_t loop)`

+Begins playing the specified sound file (in ogg format), looping as necessary.
+The different between music and a normal sound is that the can only be one music playing at a time, and music data is streamed.

+`void sound_pausemusic()`

+Pauses music playback.

+`void sound_resumemusic()`

+Resumes music playback.

+`void sound_stopmusic()`

+Stops music playback.
+Resuming after this will cause the music to start from the beginning.

+`bool_t sound_musicplaying()`

+Tells whether the music is playing or not.

+`struct sound_t* sound_load(const char* filename)`

+Loads the specified sound (in ogg or wav format) and returns a pointer to it.

+`void sound_free(struct sound_t* sound)`

+Deletes the specified sound from memory.
+You should not try to play it after this.

+`struct channel_t* sound_play(const struct sound_t* sound, bool_t loop)`

+Plays the given sound. returns a pointer to the channel used for playback.

+`struct channel_t* sound_play3d(const struct sound_t* sound, bool_t loop, float x, float y, float z, float range)`

+Plays the given sound at the specified position.
+It will be audible at the maximum distance specified by range.

+`void sound_pausechannel(const struct channel_t* channel)`

+Plauses playback of the sound being reproduced through the specified channel.

+`void sound_resumechannel(const struct channel_t* channel)`

+Resumes playback of the sound in the specified channel.

+`void sound_stopchannel(const struct channel_t* channel)`

+Stops playback of the sound in the specified channel.
+The channel should not be used after this.

+`bool_t sound_channelplaying(const struct channel_t* channel)`

+Tells whether the specified channel is playing or not.

+## texture

+Textures are buffers of pixels in video RAM that can be applied to materials.

+`struct texture_t* texture_new(int width, int height)`

+Creates a new texture with the given size in pixels.
+We can use `texture_setpixmap` to fill the pixels of the texture.

+`struct texture_t* texture_newfrommemory(const struct memory_t* memory)`

+Creates a new texture with the image data at the specified memory buffer.
+It should be in a supported format like bmp, jpg or png.

+`struct texture_t* texture_newfrompixmap(const struct pixmap_t* pixmap)`

+Creates a texture from the pixel data in the given pixmap.

+`struct texture_t* texture_load(const char* filename)`

+Loads the specified texture file and returns its pointer.
+It should be in a supported format like bmp, jpg or png.

+`void texture_delete(struct texture_t* texture)`

+Deletes the texture from memory.
+Materials must not be referencing this material, and you should not try to use it after this.

+`int texture_width(const struct texture_t* texture)`

+Returns the width in pixels of the given texture.

+`int texture_height(const struct texture_t* texture)`

+Returns the height in pixels of the given texture.

+`void texture_setpixels(struct texture_t* texture, const struct pixmap_t* pixmap)`

+Sets the pixels of the given texture, by copying the pixels in the given pixmap.

+`void texture_setfilter(bool_t filter)`

+Sets whether textured loaded in the future will use linear filtering or not.